miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    system running Linux as its native operating system allows you to develop software by directly using the :term:`BitBake` tool.
-You can accomplish all aspects of development from a regular shell in a supported Linux distribution.
+You can accomplish all aspects of development from a familiar shell of a supported Linux distribution.

    For information on how to set up a Build Host on a system running Linux as its native operating system, see the ":ref:`dev-manual/start:setting up a native linux host`" section in the Yocto Project Development Tasks Manual.